perma-id/w3id.org/obpa/readme.md

 ---

-# The ontology for building permit authorities provides a vocabulary to describe the organization of building authorities.
+# OBPA — The Ontology for Building Permit Authorities

 ## Description
 The ontology for building permit authorities outlines the organization, activities, and personnel of a building authority.
 It can also be specialized to describe other types of authorities.
 Additionally, the ontology uses SHACL to semi-automate various processes.